ShakeebAftab/FlixNet/README.md

 ## FlixNet

-A netflix clone but with a twist
+A netflix clone but with a twist.